-- Individuals discharging from State PC - Individuals discharging from an Article 28 or 31 hospital - · Individuals who are experiencing street or sheltered homelessness - Individuals who are reentering the community from state prison - Individuals 18 or older discharging from Residential Treatment Facilities (RTFs)

-• Individuals currently enrolled in and are at risk of losing OMH funded or licensed housing without a period of added supports.
+- Individuals discharging from an Article 28 or 31 hospital - Individuals discharging from State PC - Individuals who are experiencing street or sheltered homelessness - Individuals who are reentering the community from state prison - Individuals 18 or older discharging from Residential Treatment Facilities (RTFs) - Individuals currently enrolled in and are at risk of losing OMH funded or licensed housing without a period of added supports.

-Referrals for individuals discharging from State PCs, Article 28 or 31 hospitals should be given priority access.
+Referrals for individuals discharging from hospitals (Article 28 or 31, or ETUs) should be given priority access.
 Referrals from other sources should be waitlisted in deference to any hospital referrals.
-Please note that within this target population group, individuals with an Assisted Outpatient Treatment (AOT) must receive priority access.
+Please note that within these target population groups, individuals with an Assisted Outpatient Treatment (AOT) order must receive priority access.